 I hope you will give me the opportunity to be THAT teacher for you.
 I appreciate your time and hope to speak with you soon.

-Rhode Island College - BA, Secondary Education in Mathematics
+Undergraduate Degree: Rhode Island College - Bachelor in Arts, Secondary Education in Mathematics

 What is your teaching philosophy?